bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

 classes, the non-empty function beginning, sentence processing code, function finishing).
 The separate element generation was fully independent one of other, which I got to consider while I was creating the output files.
-The exception was only symbol table, which consist of functions names – for the fact check, that all names are ought to be represented before the first executing.
+The exception was only symbol table, which consists of functions names – for the fact check, that all names are ought to be represented before the first executing.
 About generation I will tell later.

-As it has appeared, this syntax analysis dividing to the three ways (which were carried out only by separate sentences, not by the whole transmition length) drastically simplified the compiler structure.
-Such driving to the state machine became possible in order with the fact, that terms, from which consists left and right sentences parts, can’t include dividers (corresponding, ‘=’ and ‘;’).
+As it has appeared, this syntax analysis dividing to the three ways (which were carried out only by separate sentences, not by the whole transmission length) drastically simplified the compiler structure.
+Such driving to the state machine became possible in order with the fact, that terms, from which consists left and right sentence parts, can’t include dividers (corresponding, ‘=’ and ‘;’).
-If only that dialect could support such nameless or local functions as terms ( which includes within sentences, dividing with assistance of ’=’ and ’;’), then such driving of context-free grammar to regular would be imposible.
+If only that dialect could support such nameless or local functions as terms ( which includes within sentences, dividing with assistance of ’=’ and ’;’), then such driving of context-free grammar to regular would be impossible.

 To sum it up, practice show, that dividing on two ways the free context syntax and context relations is very useful – the compiler structure became easyer.